kimrojas/digital-alchemy/book/docs/tutorials/qe_vibir/qe_vibir_dipolemoment.md

 ## Example files

-A set of example files are provided in the `examples` folder of the [MatSciToolkit repository](https://github.com/kimrojas/MatSciToolKit/tree/main/tutorial).
+A set of example files are provided in the `tutorial` folder of the [MatSciToolkit repository](https://github.com/kimrojas/MatSciToolKit/tree/main/tutorial).
 Specifically, the dipole moment calculation is demonstrated in the [`example_dipole_1`](https://github.com/kimrojas/MatSciToolKit/tree/main/tutorial/example_dipole_1) directory.

 ## Example files workflow